Skip to content

 Command Description

-poly init Initialise a new project locally
+poly init Initialize a new project locally

 poly pull Pull remote config into the local project